CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< tab "Linux Commands ">}}

 Edit the `/etc/network/interfaces` file to add:
-- The peer link (peerlink) with the two ports in the bond (swp49 and swp50 in the example command below).
+- The inter-chasis bond (`peerlink`) with the two ports in the bond (swp49 and swp50 in the example command below).
+- The `peerlink` bond to the bridge.
 - The peer link VLAN (peerlink.4094) with the backup IP address, the MLAG peer link IP address (linklocal), and the MAC address (from the reserved range of addresses).

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces
+...
+auto bridge
+iface bridge
+    bridge-ports bond1 bond2 peerlink
+    bridge-vlan-aware yes
 ...
 auto peerlink
 iface peerlink